dotnet/docs-aspire/docs/fundamentals/app-host-overview.md

 In the preceding code, the "apiservice" project resource waits for the "postgresdb" database resource to enter the <xref:Aspire.Hosting.ApplicationModel.KnownResourceStates.Running?displayProperty=nameWithType>.
 The example code shows the [.NET Aspire PostgreSQL integration](../database/postgresql-integration.md), but the same pattern can be applied to other resources.

 Other cases might warrant waiting for a resource to run to completion, either <xref:Aspire.Hosting.ApplicationModel.KnownResourceStates.Exited?displayProperty=nameWithType> or <xref:Aspire.Hosting.ApplicationModel.KnownResourceStates.Finished?displayProperty=nameWithType> before the dependent resource starts.
-To wait for a resource to run to completion, use the `WaitForCompletion` method:
+To wait for a resource to run to completion, use the <xref:Aspire.Hosting.ResourceBuilderExtensions.WaitForCompletion*> method:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);